Interpretatio Christiana: Reinterpretation of pre-Christian knowledge and lore

 Pre-Christian sources and myths were subject to Christian reinterpretation during their transmission or placed in Christian settings.
 This presents difficulties for historical studies of the periods of conversion.
 A number of early Christian writers noted similarities between elements of Christianity and some pagan traditions, such as cult of Dionysus or Mithras, however in order to defend Christianity they insisted that these are plots of the devil to corrupt Christianity.
 Also, when translating pagan notions into a Christian worldview, pagan deities themselves were reinterpreted as demons.

 An example is the Finnish name of the Devil, Perkele, probably derived from the Proto-Indo-European god of thunder Perkwunos.

 Though never a part of the doctrine or theology of any Christian group (and often attracting criticism), some rural Christian communities have continued to sacrifice animals (which are then consumed in a feast) as part of worship, especially at Easter.
 The animal may be brought into the church before being taken out again and killed.
 Some villages in Greece sacrifice animals to Orthodox saints in a practice known as kourbania.

+The name points however to a relation with Islamic qurban.

 Sacrifice of a lamb, or less commonly a rooster, is a common practice in the Armenian Church, and the Tewahedo Church of Ethiopia and Eritrea.
 This tradition, called matagh, is believed to stem from pre-Christian pagan rituals.
 Additionally, some Mayans following a form of Folk Catholicism in Mexico today still sacrifice animals in conjunction with church practices, a ritual practiced in past religions before the arrival of the Spaniards.

+Some missionaries interpreted the Aztec god Quetzalcoatl as an echo of a pre-Columbian Christian missionary.